Economy of Minnesota: State taxes

-Minnesota's income tax is slightly progressive with four rates, 5.35%, 7.05%, 7.85%, and 9.85%.
+Minnesota's income tax is progressive with four rates, 5.35%, 7.05%, 7.85%, and 9.85%.
 The sales tax in Minnesota for most items is 6.875% effective July 1, 2009.
 The state does not charge sales tax on clothing, some services, or food items for home consumption.
 The state legislature may allow municipalities to institute local sales taxes and special local taxes, such as the 0.5% supplemental sales tax in Minneapolis.
 The cities of St. Paul, Rochester, Duluth and St. Cloud have similar taxes.
 Excise taxes are levied on alcohol, tobacco, and motor fuel.
 The state imposes a use tax on items purchased elsewhere but used within Minnesota.
 Owners of real property in Minnesota pay property tax to their county, municipality, school district, and special taxing districts.
 The overall state and local tax burden is calculated to average 11.9% in 2006, ranking 4th highest in the country.